marmelab/react-admin/docs/Tutorial.md

 **Tip**: The `<ReferenceField>` component alone doesn't display anything.
 It just fetches the reference data, and passes it as a `record` to its child component.
 Just like the `<List>` component, all `<Reference>` components are only responsible for fetching and preparing data, and delegate rendering to their children.

-**Tip**: Look at the network tab of your browser again: admin-on-rest deduplicates requests for users, and aggregates them in order to make only *one* HTTP request to the `/users` endpoint for the whole datagrid.
+**Tip**: Look at the network tab of your browser again: react-admin deduplicates requests for users, and aggregates them in order to make only *one* HTTP request to the `/users` endpoint for the whole datagrid.
 That's one of many optimizations that keep the UI fast and responsive.

 ## Adding Creation and Editing Capabilities